opendistro/for-elasticsearch-docs/docs/elasticsearch/term.md

 }
 ```

-We don’t get back any hits, because the term “To be, or not to be” is searched literally in the inverted index, where only the analyzed values of the text fields are stored.
-Term-level queries are not suited for searching on analyzed text fields because they often yield unexpected results.
+We don’t get back any matches (`hits`).
+This is because the term “To be, or not to be” is searched literally in the inverted index, where only the analyzed values of the text fields are stored.
+Term-level queries aren't suited for searching on analyzed text fields because they often yield unexpected results.
 When working with text data, use term-level queries only for fields mapped as keyword only.

 Using a full-text query: